narengan/cis/known-limitations.md

 # Known Limitations

-Our recommendation is to use Chrome.
+ * Our recommendation is to use Chrome.

-In Firefox and Safari, the uploaded, modified, and expires dates for a certificate cannot be displayed.
+ * In Firefox and Safari, the *uploaded*, *modified*, and *expires* dates for a certificate cannot be displayed.

-Editing the URL match for a page rule will cause the rule to be placed at the lowest priority.
+ * Editing the URL match for a page rule causes that rule to be placed at the lowest priority.